Skip to content

 1. From Clients and Customers we receive Customers’ Personal Information contained in documents uploaded for the ‘know your customer’ (KYC) processes.

-If a Client has asked us to do your CDD check, they do so because it is a legal requirement that has to be completed prior to performing a service for you.
-They cannot perform that service without receiving and sharing your Personal Information with providers of VOI and KYC services.
-If you have any concerns or questions, you should contact the Client for further explanation of the requirements and the processes.
+If a Client has asked us to do your CDD check, they do so because they require this to be completed prior to performing a service for you.
+They may not perform that service without receiving and sharing your Personal Information with providers of VOI and KYC services.
+If you have any concerns or questions, you should contact the Client for further explanation about their requirements, legal obligations and processes.

 Section A: Customer